SATPAL-BHARDWAJ/mini-age-calculator-with-php/README.md

-# mini-age-calculator-with-php
+# Mini age calculator with php
-This is mini php project for beginners.
-I have used Bootstrap and Bootstrap datepicker and jQuery with seprate layout for header and footer.
+This is a mini php project for beginners.

+## What we are going to use?

+    - PHP OOPs
+    - Bootstrap
+    - Jquery
+    - Bootstrap-DatePicker

+## final output will be